elasskenza/website_updated/research.md

 .carousel-buttons {
   position: absolute;
   top: 50%; /* Vertically centers the buttons */
-  width: 100%; /* Ensures buttons cover the full carousel */
+  width: 100%; /* Ensures the buttons span the full width */
   display: flex;
-  justify-content: space-between; /* Pushes buttons to left and right */
+  justify-content: space-between; /* Pushes buttons to the left and right edges */
   transform: translateY(-50%); /* Aligns buttons with the middle of the carousel */
-  pointer-events: none; /* Allows clicks only on the buttons themselves */ }
+  pointer-events: none; /* Prevents blocking clicks on the carousel itself */ }

 .carousel-button {